 The group agreed on creating a series of graffiti.
 On five canvases, they show the, according to their opinion, most important aspects of the Nuremberg trials: The crimes during National Socialism, the war crimes during World War II, the cooperation of the Allied Powers to create peace, the over-all aim of justice and Court Room 600.

 Copyright: Memorium Nuremberg Trials, Olga Henich

-The artwork can be seen in a first exhibition at the Cube 600.
-The Cube 600, a former car workshop opposite the Memorium Nuremberg Trials, will feature temporary and travelling exhibitions in the future.
+The artwork can be seen in autumn 2021 at the Cube 600.
+The Cube 600, a former car workshop opposite the Memorium Nuremberg Trials, features temporary and travelling exhibitions in the future.

 Adress: Fürther Straße 104, 90429 Nürnberg